Genes and Health

 Is genetic testing good for health?
 Will gene therapy one day correct our faulty genes and eliminate disease?
 Some genetic tests can be useful, but genes are poor predictors of common diseases in most people.
 Read about the limitations of a genetic approach to our health problems.

 Read GeneWatch's history of the claims that everyone should have their genome sequenced to allow common diseases to be predicted and prevented.
-An article in Newsweek explains the latest scientific papers showing that genes are poor predictors of such diseases.

 Recent Articles